Life in our Church School

 Christian values and beliefs permeate everyday life and underpin the life of our school.
 This includes having God at the centre of many aspects of our daily practice, including the classroom/school environment, collective worship, relationships with pupils as well as in our daily lessons.
 As a Christian school, our Religious Education enhances these values and promotes deeper understanding.
 Our Christian character aims to' nourish those of faith, encourage those of other faiths and to challenge those of no faith,’ (Archbishop Runcie).

-Although we are a Christian school, we respect all children’s and parents' values and beliefs, and in no way try to influence these.
+Although we are a Christian school, we respect all children’s and parents' values and beliefs.
 We welcome families of different faiths and cultures to our school.

 St Andrew’s church

 We have strong links with our parish church, St Andrew's, which is located just a few moments away along Oakshade road.
 Each week, a team from the church perform an ‘Open the Book’ assembly which the children participate in.